Tadd Roosevelt: Personal life

 On June 14, 1900, while still a student at Harvard, Roosevelt married 19-year-old Sadie Messinger (c.
 1880–1940) without the consent of his father Rosey.
 (In his biography on Franklin Roosevelt, Geoffrey C. Ward states that Messinger was "at least 25 years-old.")
 Upon learning of the wedding, Rosey traveled from Hyde Park and brought Tadd home.
-A frequent sight at the Haymarket Dance Hall, Sadie was known by "Dutch Sadie" and "Sadie of the Tenderloin."
+A frequent sight at the Haymarket Dance Hall, Sadie was known as "Dutch Sadie" and "Sadie of the Tenderloin."
 (Sadie is described in some accounts as a prostitute; Winston Groom described her as a "hooker and sometime dancehall girl.")
 Rosey unsuccessfully attempted to have the marriage annulled, and both the Roosevelt and Astor families viewed the union as disgraceful.
 Rosey ultimately disowned Tadd; after the public scandal, which was reported in newspapers at the time, the father had a heart attack, which FDR blamed on Tadd's marriage.
 In October 1900, FDR wrote to Sara Roosevelt, "One can never again consider him a true Roosevelt.
-It would be well for him not only to parts unknown, but to stay there and begin life anew."
+It will be well for him not only to go to parts unknown, but to stay there and begin life anew."

 In 1907, Tadd was arrested for speeding on Ocean Parkway in Brooklyn.
 He lived in Florida for a time.
 In February 1917, Tadd was again arrested in Florida, and a local court in Volusia County reportedly ordered him to stay in Florida "pending a settlement of a divorce suit."
 In 1911, he reportedly lived in Daytona under the name "M. S. King"; the New York Times reported in 1917 that the Roosevelt family had prevailed in achieving a separation, in which Sadie was to receive a $10,000 (equivalent to $ in dollars) annual income.
 A court soon granted $625 (equivalent to $ in dollars) per month alimony to Sadie, pending settlement of the divorce.
 At the time, Tadd was reported to be the Floridian paying the highest income taxes, having a $12,000,000 fortune (equivalent to $ in dollars).